 You’re always going to have that little bit of extra clout when you’re accepted by a publisher, because we, like other legitimate publishers, don’t accept every author’s work.
 This means more doors will open for us when we’re promoting your work than would if you promoted on your own.
 More places will be open to reviewing your book, too.

 The company is self-funded.
 The reason we’ve done this is because we don’t want to be beholden to moneylenders or investors who may want us to reduce royalties or do anything that would negatively affect our authors.
-To make this possible, we do charge a fee once you’re accepted.
+To make this possible, we charge a fee once you’re accepted.
+This fee is typically $6000 unless custom artwork is needed or in some unusual situations.
 This fee covers our costs, which are: editing; designing the cover for the eBook, print book, and audio book (if applicable); designing the interior for the eBook and print book; optimizing the book for sales; setting up press packets; doing a book launch; and starting promotions.

 You’d be paying these costs anyway if you self-publish, plus you wouldn’t have someone who will continue to promote and who looks for multiple ways to sell your work.

 You have one of the best editing and design teams working for you when you become one of our authors.